TEJ-1-8/JAVA_Programs/README.md

   8. Program to input 5 numbers from keyboard and find their sum and average.
 [SumAverage.java](https://github.com/TEJ-1-8/JAVA_Programs/blob/main/SumAvg.java)
   9. Program in Java to display the multiplication table of a given integer.
 [MultiplicationTable.java](https://github.com/TEJ-1-8/JAVA_Programs/blob/main/TableOfANumber.java)
   10. Program in Java to display the pattern like right angle triangle with a number.
 [PrintPattern.java](https://github.com/TEJ-1-8/JAVA_Programs/blob/main/RightTriangle.java)

+Module-2
+  1. Program to read two numbers and perform the arithmetic operations using method.
+[Arithmetic.java](https://github.com/TEJ-1-8/JAVA_Programs/blob/main/Calculator.java)
+  2. Program that performs arithmetic with values of type char.
+  3. Design a class to overload a method compare() to return the greater of two as follows: [Compare.java](https://github.com/TEJ-1-8/JAVA_Programs/blob/main/Greater.java) void compare(int, int) void compare(char, char) void compare(String, String)
+  4. Program that creates a class Account that stores a variable balance.
+The class has methods to start account, to deposit money, to          withdraw money and tell the current balance amount.
+[Account.java](https://github.com/TEJ-1-8/JAVA_Programs/blob/main/Temp.java)
+  5. Program to implement a Book class that stores the details of a book such as its code, title and price (Use constructors to initialize      the objects).
+  6. Program to differentiate between static and non-static methods.
+  7. Program to illustrate the usage of this, final and finalize.
+  8. Program to implement the concept of dynamic method dispatch.
+  9. Program to pass the variable length arguments.
+  10. Program to show the overloading of constructures.
+  11. Program to read the comman line arguments and print the total number of arguments and its values.